Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 step eleven

 Finish layering.
-Finish the biryani by sprinkling the saffron milk over the top of the rice then spreading the caramelized onion garnish evenly over everything.
+Finish the biryani by sprinkling the saffron-infused milk over the top of the rice then spreading the caramelized onion garnish evenly over everything.

 A red pot filled with rice and topped with caramelized onions, raisins, cashews, and spices sitting on a white counter.